By Jason Oshins, Financial Advisor, MBA

 We are human, and we have emotions.
 When something feels good, we want more.
 And when something doesn’t feel good, we avoid it.
 Furthermore, we watch TV, read magazines and newspapers, and engage in conversations.
 These can create anxiety, which, in turn, can result in destructive behavior.
 The problem isn’t the market decline.
 The problem is how we – emotional humans – react to it.
 Those who panic perpetuate the pain; and those who remain disciplined, who rebalance their portfolio, rightfully reap the rewards.
 This is an opportunity for us as advisors to demonstrate leadership and manage our client’s behavior so they remain disciplined.

-According to DALBAR, an independent group that conducts research on market performance, this human element wreaks havoc on investor performance.
+According to DALBAR2, an independent group that conducts research on market performance, this human element wreaks havoc on investor performance.
 Each year, DALBAR publishes the “Quantitative Analysis of Investor Behavior”, which studies actual – not hypothetical – investor returns.
-In its most recent study, published in 2015, it shows that the average equity mutual fund investor’s return over the past 20 years was 5.19%, substantially underperforming the market.
-The S&P 500, for context, provided a return of 9.85% during this same time period.
+In its most recent study, published in 2017, it shows that the average equity mutual fund investor’s return over the past 30 years was 3.98%, substantially under-performing the market.
+The S&P 500, for context, provided a return of 10.16% during this same time period.

 DALBAR, Inc. is “the financial community’s leading independent expert for evaluation, auditing, and rating business practices, customer performance, produce quality, and service”.
-Each year, DALBAR publishes the “Quantitative Analysis of Investor Behavior”, a study of actual investor returns during the prior 20-year period.
+Each year, DALBAR publishes the “Quantitative Analysis of Investor Behavior”, a study of actual investor returns.

 ABOUT THE AUTHOR

-Jason Oshins is a Financial Advisor with Wealth Strategies Group.
-He works closely with clients throughout the country to increase wealth during lifetime, improve income during retirement, and provide a greater legacy upon passing, while also protecting their estate from taxes, inflation, and market volatility.
+Jason Oshins is a Financial Advisor with WestPac Wealth Partners.
+He works closely with clients throughout the country to increase wealth during lifetime, improve income during retirement, and provide a greater legacy upon passing, while also insulating them against life events, taxes, inflation, and market volatility.
 He specializes in the areas of estate planning, investments, retirement planning, insurance planning and design, disability protection, long-term care, wealth transfer, and business planning.
 Jason obtained his MBA from the University of Michigan in Ann Arbor.
-He can be reached at (702) 735-4355 x218 or at [email protected]
+He can be reached at (702) 470-2753 or by e-mail at firstname.lastname@example.org.